google/copybara/README.md

 docker build --rm -t copybara .
 ```

-Once this has finished building you can run the image like so from the root of the code you are trying to use Copybara on:
+Once this has finished building, you can run the image like so from the root of the code you are trying to use Copybara on:

 ```
 docker run -it -v "$(pwd)":/usr/src/app copybara copybara